 Cruise to Alpha Lake via two-wheels via the paved Valley Trail.
 A Valley Trail map can be found at whistler.ca/ValleyTrail.

 Limited parking is available at Alpha Park.
-Starting June 15, pay parking is in effect daily, 10 a.m. to 6 p.m. at an hourly rate of $2.
+From May 15 to Sep 15, pay parking is in effect daily, 10 a.m. to 6 p.m. at an hourly rate of $2 during summer months.
 Accessible parking will be offered at no cost.
 Parking can be purchased via meters and PayByPhone.

 Park etiquette & rules

 Reduce the waste: Pack in what you pack out, bring your own reusable plates, cutlery and cups, use the in-park waste, recycling, compost receptacles.

 Share the space: Be conscientious of the space you use – limit your items to the size of a blanket if possible.
 Refrain from playing sports around lots people.
 Do not erect tents (the use of pegs are against the Parks Bylaw) as it impedes line of sight, takes up a lot of space and can damage irrigation lines.